 New Trail Hours!

 April 1 – October 31, 6:00 am – 9:00 pm

 November 1 – March 31, 8:00 am – 5:00 pm.

 Three trails loop through the eastern 50 hectares of Koffler Scientific Reserve.

 Green: Rising gently from the Bathurst entrance to a scenic overlook of Newmarket and points east, this trail runs though habitat restored to red pine plantation in the 1960’s.

 Red: A longer loop, the red trail rises and falls through the rolling landscape.
 Restored woodlots give way to naturally-recovering forest of oak, maple, beech and yellow birch.

 Blue: Extending form the Bathurst Street entrance through to the Thornton-Bales Conservation Area – “the 99 steps”.
-Passing through regenerating forest, past the east pond and through a maple sugar bush, this trail is a side spur of the Oak Ridges Trail, and maintained through the generous efforts of the Oak Ridges Trial Association.
+Passing through regenerating forest, past the east pond and through a maple sugar bush, this trail is a side spur of the Oak Ridges Trail, and maintained through the generous efforts of the Oak Ridges Trail Association.

 Rules and Policies

 The accessibility of the public trails depends upon your cooperation with the following policies, designed for safety and to protect the ecological integrity of the reserve.
 Please note that all users of the public trails do so at their own risk, and that the reserve is not responsible for any problems that may occur on our trails.